Import tab

 Move

-You can select a visible reference drawing and click Move to move the drawing to a different location.
-You are prompted to define the base point and the target point for the move.
-You can move the drawing as many times as needed, and then press Enter to accept the final location.
+You are prompted to define a base point and a target point for the move.
+You can reposition the drawing as many times as needed.
+Press Enter to confirm the final location.

 Rescale